 For very specific situations

 We will also collect and store data from time to time for other purposes, such as to organise a trip for supporters to see our work.
 This will be agreed with the individual at the time and might include sensitive information such as personal health and also holding such things as passport information.
-This information will only be held as long as necessary.
+This information will be stored securely and only be held as long as necessary for the purpose consented to.

 Use of digital information